Kashyap682/Data-Structure/README.md

 # Data-Structure
-Collection basic programs in C/C++ to learn Data Structure and Algorithms.
+Collection of basic programs in C/C++ to learn Data Structure and Algorithms.